slashlos/He3/README.md

 # He3
-Helium 3, a multi-window, floating  browser
+He3, a multi-window, floating  browser, above all others.